-DYS anticipates that a twelve (12) month contract will be awarded beginning October 1, 2024 and ending September 30, 2025, with an option to issue a second or third one-year contract with the same terms and conditions.
-The second or third contract, if agreed by both parties, would begin the day after the first or second contract expires.
+DYS anticipates that a twelve (12) month contract will be awarded beginning October 1, 2025 and ending September 30, 2026, with two one-year renewal options.
+The initial contract, renewal, or amendment, must be signed by the CPO, LOC, and Governor before it is effective.
 Any successive contract must have written approval of both the state and the vendor no later than ninety (90) days prior to the expiration of the previous contract.
 A contract may be terminated by either party with a thirty-day written notice.